How to Make Rajma Recipe: A Complete Guide with Delicious Pulao Recipe

 Cooking the Rajma

-Once your beans are soaked, you can cook them in two ways – in a pressure cooker or in a regular pot.
+Once your beans are soaked, you can cook them in two ways – in a pressure cooker or a regular pot.

 Pressure Cooker Method: